kikobar/org.openbravo.kikobar.banqup/README.md

     * Fetch the invoice in Banqup to verify its existence in the portal and retrieve its id in Banqup.
     * Post a request to the Banqup API to confirm the invoice and send it to the customer.
     * Display the response from the Banqup API, confirming the success or failure of the request.
+* Run `python3 paid_invoice.py <documentNo>`, where `<documentNo>` is the human readable invoice number in Openbravo, to confirm an invoice in Banqup portal and send it to the customer via the API.
+  - The application will do the following:
+    - Authenticate with Banqup using OAuth2, for which it will launch a webbrowser to complete the authentication.
+The browser will receive the response from the Banqup server including the authentication token.
+The user will need to 'Copy' and 'Paste' this response at the corresponding prompt in the terminal.
+    - Fetch the invoice in Banqup to verify its existence in the portal and retrieve its id in Banqup.
+    - Post a request to the Banqup API to mark the invoice as 'Paid'.
+    - Display the response from the Banqup API, confirming the success or failure of the request.

 **Credits**